oresat/oresat-c3-hardware/README.md

 # oresat-c3
 ## General information
 This is the C3 (Command, Communication, and Control) card for OreSat.
 It acts as the central control point for the entire OreSat project, provides telemetry to the ground, and receiver commands.
-It's the "on board computer" of the OreSat bus.
+It's the "on board computer" (OBC) of the OreSat bus.
 It has:

-- ST STM32F446VET6 Cortex M4F microcontroller
+- Octavo OSD335x-SM SIP AM335X-based Cortex A8 Microporcessor
-- On Semi AX5043-based L Band (1.2 GHz) receiver
+- On Semi AX5043-based L Band (1.265 GHz) receiver
-- On Semi AX5043-based UHF Band (436 MHz) receiver and transmitter with 1W PA.
+- On Semi AX5043-based UHF Band (436.5 MHz) receiver and transmitter with 1W PA.
 - Custom radiation tolerant watchdog timer based on the TI TLV1042 comparator.
 - 16 GB eMMC flash data storage
 - 1 Mbit of FRAM for high reliability state and variable storage